kacperus/cf-metrics/README.md

 ![alt tag](http://wiki.cf-metrics.googlecode.com/git/images/coverage-visualization-cfscript.png)

 Once a file is requested and processed by a ColdFusion engine Code Coverage statistics are recorded.
 They can be accessed later on via singleton instance of a TemplateCoverageTool (statistics collector class).
 Any desired visualization can be applied to it afterwards.
 A default ColdFusion statistics viewer (written in CFML) is provided as a side project.

+#FAQ
+## What is the Aspecj used for?
+Aspectj are used to modify some of the cfusion.jar classes and inject additional code into them.

+## Class not found exception: org.aspectj.lang.NoAspectBoundException
+The tool relies on AspectJ and requires the aspectjrt.jar to be present on the CF server class path.
+It's not included in the patch jar file and has to be provided separately but is a dependency of maven project.

+## Is it safe to use it on production environments?
+Well, it shouldn't cause any troubles but it's not recommended.
+There is no guarantee it won't brake something as my intention was to use it on staging and QC environments for testing purposes only.

+## Plans for the future?
+I would love to create an Eclipse plugin which would show live code coverage of your local or remote server.
+Any contribution is more than welcome here! :)